-Willows also provide erosion protection on many of the minor watercourses maintained by the Council, as well as extensive plantings on private property.
-New Zealand wide there are many thousands of kilometres of riverside plantings as well as extensive plantings for hill country gully control, and nursery shelter belts.
-There are limited alternatives to the willow, but few have all the willow's attributes of extensive root structure, quick growth, love of wet feet, and miraculous ability to quickly and cheaply grow a whole new tree from pieces of another poked in the ground.
+Willows also provide erosion protection on many of the minor watercourses maintained by the Council as well as extensive plantings on private property.

+New Zealand wide there are many thousands of kilometres of riverside plantings as well as extensive plantings for hill country gully control and nursery shelterbelts.
+There are limited alternatives to the willow, but few have all the willows attributes of extensive root structure, quick growth, love of wet feet, and miraculous ability to quickly and cheaply grow a whole new tree from pieces of another poked in the ground.

-The majority of these plantings are tree willow or shrub willow hybrid clones, but there are also numerous plantings of crack and golden willows, such as those on the Porirua Stream, and numerous rural watercourses.
+The majority of these plantings are tree willow or shrub willow hybrid clones, but there are also numerous plantings of crack and golden willows.
 Anecdotal evidence from around the country indicates that all these willows are susceptible to attack and are at risk to varying degrees.
 The limited amount of genetic variability in New Zealand's willows increases the sawfly risk.